 No parent ever wants to hear their newborn baby has a hole in his heart.
-Amy and Brian Randall faced this difficult diagnosis when their son Lucas was found to have a congenital heart defect and underwent open-heart surgery in our Herma Heart Center.
+Amy and Brian Randall faced this difficult diagnosis when their son Lucas was found to have a congenital heart defect.
+Lucas underwent successful open-heart surgery in our Herma Heart Center, followed by a stay in the cardiac intensive care unit.

 Caleb is an amazing little boy with a big spirit.
 But, before Caleb was born, doctors had concerns.

 At just six days old, Caleb had open-heart surgery.
 By age 2, he had three heart operations.
 Today, Caleb's family makes frequent trips to our hospital for ongoing studies.
-These studies help doctors make the best decisions about his health.
+These studies help doctors and his family make the best decisions about his health.
+Our Developmental Follow-up Program, the first in the country, helps children who have had heart surgery manage possible developmental challenges to which they are prone.

 Bobbi is glad the hospital cares for the whole family, not just the patient.
 "I don't know if Caleb would still be with us if it was not for the expertise, experience and the incredible talent they offer," she said.

-While recovering from a few days away from school, Amber collapsed in gym class at Omro Middle School.
+While recovering from a few days away from school, Amber collapsed in gym class at Omro Middle School in east-central Wisconsin.
 As she fell to the ground, her gym teacher, school nurse and an off-duty janitor responded by performing CPR and using an AED.
-The Omro School district public access defibrillation program began in 2003 with the help of Project ADAM.
-Project ADAM, a program created by our Herma Heart Center, is designed to help serve kids through education about life-saving programs to help prevent sudden cardiac arrest.
+The Omro School District Public Access Defibrillation Program began in 2003 with the help of Project ADAM.
+Project ADAM, a nationwide initiative created in 1999 by our Herma Heart Center, is designed to save lives by helping schools make AEDs available and educating staff about their use.

 Amber, who didn't have any pre-existing heart conditions, was flown from a hospital in her hometown to Children's Hospital of Wisconsin.
 Her family learned that she had myocariditis, a condition that occurs when the heart becomes inflamed.